Assassination Rogue PvP Talents and Builds (Shadowlands / 9.2.5)

 Situational PvP Talents

 Dismantle is a strong PvP talent that allows you to disarm an enemy for 6 seconds every 45 seconds.
 Disarming an enemy can delay their next kill attempt or stop it entirely if they have already pulled the trigger.
-It is a great pick against Warriors, Rogues and Marksmanship Hunters.
-It is also helpful against other Hunter specs, although they can still use many threatening abilities while disarmed, and the same goes for Retribution Paladins and Death Knights.
-One thing to note is that you can use Dismantle offensively against Death Knights and Warriors, as being disarmed prevents the use of Death Strike and Die by the Sword.
+It is a great pick against Warrior, Rogue and Marksmanship Hunter.
+It is also helpful against other Hunter specs, although they can still use many threatening abilities while disarmed, and the same goes for Retribution Paladin and Death Knight.
+One thing to note is that you can use Dismantle offensively against Death Knight and Warrior, as being disarmed prevents the use of Death Strike and Die by the Sword.

 Maneuverability is a very strong PvP talent versus teams with multiple slows.
 This can be taken so you can maximize your uptime on your target.
 It also removes any root on you when you use it so you may escape a Frost Nova or a Steel Trap with it as well.